Julia Avis

 Julia Mary Avis (born 2 February 1963) is a female former track and field athlete who competed for England in the discus throw.

-Athletics career
+Biography

+Avis a member of Barnet Ladies, finished third behind Lynda Whiteley in the discus throw event at the 1983 WAAA Championships.

-Avis became the British and English champion in 1985 when she won both the 1985 UK Athletics Championships and the AAA Championships in the discus.
+Avis became the British discus throw champion after winning the British WAAA Championships title at the 1985 WAAA Championships.
+In addition she also won the 1985 UK Athletics Championships title.

 Avis represented England in the discus event, at the 1986 Commonwealth Games in Edinburgh, Scotland.